-Eye Examinations and Services
+Eye examinations and services

 An extension of the Initial Eye Examination, a dilated fundus examination (DFE) involves instilling eye drops into the eye to enlarge the eye’s pupil.
 Enlarging the pupil allows the optometrist an uninterrupted view of the various internal eye structures.